-National Standardization Commission "Cybersecurity", offering a single access point to multiple international and European technical committees active in this area.
+Standardization Commission "Cybersecurity", offering a single access point to multiple international and European technical committees active in this area.
 ILNAS intends to adopt the same approach for other ICT topics in which several technical committees are active in order to continuously improve the experience of its national standardization delegates, and facilitate their understanding of the overall standardization picture in their domain.

 Finally, conforming to the third project, ILNAS, with the support of ANEC GIE, has undertaken concrete developments for strengthening education and research activities in the area of technical standardization.
 It includes the launch of a professional Master "Master in Technopreneurship: mastering smart ICT, standardisation and digital trust for enabling next generation of ICT solutions" in February 2021 that has been successfully reiterated in 2023.
-ILNAS and the University of Luxembourg have also begun implementing a new research program whose objective is to analyze and to extend standardization and Digital Trust knowledge across the three main sectors that are ICT, construction, and aerospace, with ICT playing a transversal role to the three.
+ILNAS and the University of Luxembourg are also implementing the research program "Technical Standardization for Trustworthy ICT, Aerospace, and Construction (2021-2024)", which is exploring Digital Trust aspects of the three sectors, with ICT in particular playing a horizontal role in the other two.
+The first results of this program have been presented during the World Standards Day in Luxembourg in October 2023, with the publication of the White Paper "Trustworthiness in ICT, Aerospace, and Construction applications - Scientific Research and Technical Standardization".